 1. Do I have to take the GRE?

 Yes, applicants must take the general test of the GRE unless stated otherwise in our department-specific application requirements information.
-See the Requirements and Deadlines section in our Application Resource Center.
+See Programs, Requirements, and Application Deadlines.

 Some programs require the subject test, as well.
 You will also find program-specific requirements for the subject test on that same web page.